BestPickZone

 Standalone vs. sequel

 Almost all CoHo books are standalones.
-Only It Ends With Us has a direct sequel (It Starts With Us).
-You can start anywhere else in any order.
+Only It Ends With Us has a direct sequel in It Starts With Us, which means most shoppers can safely buy a single used copy without worrying about series order.

 What Colleen Hoover book should I read first?